Haute Tarentaise Valley, France

 For years it has remained relatively unknown - particularly when compared to its more renowned neighbours of Tignes, Val d'Isère, Les Arcs & La Plagne.
 Its reputation as an off-piste ski area has grown and grown... what was just a Mountain Tracks secret for a while has started to leak out!
 That said, it remains unspoiled and still offers amazing skiing!
 Situated just below the famous Espace Killy (Tignes & Val d'Isère) in the heart of the Savoie region and fast building itself as a haven for off-piste skiers.

 Sainte Foy boasts superb snow quality, unparalleled tree skiing and is never crowded.
-Groups will roam the terrain around Sainte Foy itself, Tignes, Val d'Isère, La Rosière and the twin resorts of Les Arcs & La Plagne - all of which provide extensive off-piste descents.
+Groups may roam the terrain around Sainte Foy itself, Tignes, Val d'Isère, La Rosière and the twin resorts of Les Arcs & La Plagne - all of which provide extensive off-piste descents.

 Our top reasons for visiting Sainte-Foy: